 My colleague Riley Otis was the primary tester for this mattress and the first to note its comfort for both back and side sleepers.
 She tried out the mattress in each position, praising the balance of comfort and support in each.
 “The mattress overall contoured my body really nicely, and I think most back sleepers [and side sleepers] will find a nice balance between support and pressure relief,” she said.

 If you’re switching between your back and your side, you’re going to want a bed that makes it easy to do so.
-That’s why we recommend combination sleepers look for a bed with high response, meaning it helps you move with ease rather than leaving you feeling “stuck” in a doughy surface.
+That’s why we recommend that combination sleepers look for a bed with high responsiveness, meaning it helps you move with ease rather than leaving you feeling “stuck” on a doughy surface.

 Riley performed the response test by moving around on the surface and toggling between each sleeping position, giving the bed a final responsiveness score of 4 out of 5.
 “I found it fairly easy to move around on the Helix Midnight,” she said.
 “I did have to put in a bit of effort when moving from my back to my stomach, but moving onto my side from either position was a breeze.”